In Febraury 2014, Interpol and Europol reported on global raids conducted against producers and sellers of counterfeit foods.

 - $17.2 Million worth of counterfeit foods and drinks were seized in Colombia.

 Source: “Global police swoop seizes millions in fake food, drink,” Channel NewsAsia, February 14, 2014.

-Based on sales and import tracking data, authorities in Russia state that retailers sold 9.9 million more liters of whiskey than officially imported.
+Based on sales and import tracking data, the State Statistics Service in Russia reported that retailers sold 9.9 million more liters of whiskey than officially imported.
 Officials believe that this figure represents the number of counterfeit whiskey bottles sold in the country.